diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 ) <fg:tool-flowchart>

-The architecture of the tool can be divided into three major steps: resolving dependencies; running taint analysis; and result processing.
+The architecture of the tool can be divided into three major steps: optionally resolving dependencies; running taint analysis;
+and result processing.
 Additionally, two external tools are heavily used by #TheTool:
 *uv*#footnote[https://docs.astral.sh/uv/], a modern Python package manager by Astral, is used for resolving and installing dependencies;